simjxu/floorplan_gui/README.md

 - User can name the different builds based upon CSV file

 ## Updates
+10/6/21: Need to fix update_date to account for month rollover.
+Variable _NUMBER_OF_DAYS is not being shared with the class Timeline
 10/4/21: Update the Circle to use the built in circles.
 If here's time, add in calendar conversion Create input for the calendar range
 Next time: use the calendar library to input dates.
 Also, parse a text file (yaml?) for dates and be able to save them